 Enucleation and Evisceration Surgery

 Your doctor is your first and foremost resource for information concerning your surgery.
-For a more detailed explanation of these procedures please consult with your physician.
+The description of these procedures are available as a general guide, but your specific procedure may vary.
+For a more detailed explanation of these procedures as they pertain to your specific circumstances, please consult with your physician.

 Following your surgery the eye socket will begin to heal, naturally reducing inflammation and swelling.
 Depending on your surgeon’s postoperative protocol and your individual healing course, you will typically be referred to an ocularist approximately six weeks after your procedure.
 This recovery time is an important part of the artificial eye fitting process; ensuring that the socket is stable and healthy so that an appropriately sized prosthesis can be designed.

 There are various fitting and fabrication techniques utilized according to your individual needs.
 Whichever technique is used by your ocularist, the goal is always the same; to create the highest quality, comfortably fitting, cosmetically matching prosthesis.
 The entire process will take three to four visits with your ocularist.